writethedocs/www/docs/topics.rst

 - |:newspaper:| `Recommended books </blog/newsletter-november-2018/#recommended-reads>`__
 - |:newspaper:| `Learning Git </blog/newsletter-april-2017/#starter-kit-for-command-line-git>`__
 - |:newspaper:| `Get started with API docs </blog/newsletter-february-2017/#getting-started-with-api-docs>`__
-- `We’re Not in Kansas Anymore: How to Find Courage while Following the Technical Doc Road <videos/na/2016/we-re-not-in-kansas-anymore-how-to-find-courage-while-following-the-technical-doc-road-christy-lutz/>`__
+- |:movie_camera:| `We’re Not in Kansas Anymore: How to Find Courage while Following the Technical Doc Road </videos/na/2016/we-re-not-in-kansas-anymore-how-to-find-courage-while-following-the-technical-doc-road-christy-lutz/>`__
 - |:movie_camera:| `IMPOSTER NO MORE: How Tech Writers Can Shed Self-Doubt, Embrace Uncertainty, and Surf the Upcoming Swerve in Technical Documentation </videos/eu/2015/imposter-no-more-how-tech-writers-can-shed-self-doubt-embrace-uncertainty-and-surf-the-upcoming-swerve-in-technical-documentation-rmacnamara/>`__

 Design and UX